Why World Gorilla Day?

 - Visit an organization hosting a World Gorilla Day Event near you.
 Visit the websites of our participating organizations listed below to find out more.

 - Recycle your mobile device – recycling your cell or smart phone, tablet, or MP3 player will help reduce the demand for ore that is mined in some gorilla habitats, plus you’ll help raise funds for gorilla conservation.
-You can drop off your device at a participating locationor click here for instructions to send it in yourself and be sure to list World Gorilla Day as the beneficiary.

 - Share a post on social media and tag #WorldGorillaDay.
 Click here for sample posts